People Who Love Animals More Than People: Psychology of Empathy

 Pets fulfill your emotional needs, but you have to take care of their needs every day as well.
 Keeping a pet can add structure and routine to your day and help you build healthy habits.
 You have to set a schedule for feeding, exercising, and grooming your pet and stick to it.
 That can help you feel more grounded and purposeful.

 Having a dog is great for your social life.
-Pets provide valuable companionship so you never feel lonely.
+Pets provide valuable companionship, so you never feel lonely.
 But they can also help you connect with other people around you and start new friendships with pet owners in your neighborhood.
-They help their owners form social connections and find support from other people, which are good for long-term health.
+They help their owners form social connections and find support from other people, which is good for long-term health.

 That may have a negative impact on your physical and mental health and cause some issues in your relationships.
 Weak social connections and lack of social support can also make you feel depressed.
-In such a case, you may need to get help of a mental health professional, and online therapy is a good option to consider.
+In such a case, you may need to get help from a mental health professional, and online therapy is a good option to consider.

 Our relationships with pets are based on emotional attachment, affection, and companionship, so we often think of them as part of our family.
 Having a pet in your life is a big commitment, but a pet can also be a great source of comfort and motivation.